-The SECURE Act of 2019, or its more formal name of "Setting Ever Community Up for Retirement Enhancement Act" has changed how certain kinds of retirement plans work.
+The SECURE Act of 2019, or its more formal name of "Setting Every Community Up for Retirement Enhancement Act" has changed how certain kinds of retirement plans work.
 This article will discuss briefly and in general the changes brought about by the SECURE Act.
 However, this article is not a substitute for personalized legal advice or financial-planning advise.

 The SECURE Act applies to “defined contribution plans,” 403(b) annuities, certain governmental and tax exempt employee plans, and pre-tax IRAs.
 Even ROTH IRAs have some changes to the distribution rules.